gcohenfr/gcohenfr.github.io/_posts/2017-06-05-test-markdown.md

 ---
 layout: post
-title: New publications from our group
+title: Can we predict protein from mRNA levels?
-subtitle: 1) Can we predict protein from mRNA levels?
-Accepted in Nature.
+subtitle: Article from our group accepted in Nature.
 ---
-# 2) PGCA: A New Algorithm to Link Protein Groups Created from MS/MS Data. *PLoS ONE* ***12***(5):e0177569.
+with accompanying Shiny application to explore the relation between genomics and proteomics data! (https://dakep.shinyapps.io/central-dogma/)

-More information on this publications are found [here](https://gcohenfr.github.io/pub/)
+More information on this publication can be found [here](https://gcohenfr.github.io/pub/)